Fights break out at Syrian opposition meeting

 "We will not return to the conference and that is our final line.
 We are a people as we have language and religion and that is what defines a people," said Morshed Mashouk, a leading member of the Kurdish group which walked out.

-"The Kurds withdrew because the conference rejected an item that says the Kurdish people must be recognised," said Abdel Aziz Othman of the National Kurdish Council.
-"This is unfair and we will no longer accept to be marginalised."
+"The Kurds withdrew because the conference rejected an item that says the Kurdish people must be recognized," said Abdel Aziz Othman of the National Kurdish Council.
+"This is unfair and we will no longer accept to be marginalized."

 The outburst lasted only a few minutes, and some said it had been stage managed to get the Kurds on television.